We are a small gathering space on the ancestral lands of the Mohican [Moh He Con Neew] people (the Stockbridge-Munsee Mohican) people.

 In 2019 justin published an piece in the edited volume Transcending: Trans Buddhist Voices by North Atlantic Books.
 Transcending is the first anthology of its kind to give voice to the experiences of transgender, genderqueer, and non-binary Buddhists. justin is a trained buddhist meditation facilitator and facilitated Berkshire Dharma Punx, a peer led meditation group from 2009-2011.

 Part of justin’s passion of the soul is relaxation on the river through fly fishing.
-He loves sharing his passion for the waterways with anyone who will listen and is a Lifetime Member of Trout Unlimited.
+He loves sharing his passion for the waterways with anyone who will listen and is the President of our local chapter of Trout Unlimited.